23 Mar Is Botulinum toxin Deadly? 5 Things You Need to Know About Botulinum toxin Safety

 When injected into facial muscles like the jaw muscles (masseter muscles), the muscles relax and eventually slim down.
 This is why botulinum toxin is used to treat bruxism and for jaw slimming to achieve a slimmer, sharper, V shaped face in most Asian countries like Singapore.
 Likewise, when botulinum toxin is injected in the facial muscles, say the forehead muscles which cause the horizontal creases when we frown; the forehead wrinkles improve.

 Botulinum toxin for commercial use is produced under very strict conditions with multiple steps to ensure the safety of patients and efficacy of treatments.
-The preparation of Botulinum toxin undergoes multiple steps of extraction and purification before it is eventually crystallised and packaged as the final product that we know it to be- Botox.
+The preparation of Botulinum toxin undergoes multiple steps of extraction and purification before it is eventually crystallised and packaged as the final product that we know it to be- Botulinum toxin.

-Since news of this death supposedly related to Botox went viral in Singapore; a good number of my patients have asked me whether botulinum toxins injections for aesthetic treatments can cause cardiorespiratory failure and death, as suggested by local media outlets.
+Since news of this death supposedly related to Botulinum toxin went viral in Singapore; a good number of my patients have asked me whether botulinum toxins injections for aesthetic treatments can cause cardiorespiratory failure and death, as suggested by local media outlets.
 The answer is: Highly unlikely; and let’s look at why so.

 1. The botulinum toxin injected has travel from the muscles to the heart and lungs and;